j-ulrich/jquery-simulate-ext/doc/key-sequence.md

 * `{backspace}`: Deletes the currently selected characters or the character in front of the selection cursor.
 * `{del}`: Deletes the currently selected characters or the character behind the selection cursor.
 * `{rightarrow}`: Moves the selection cursor one character to the right.
 Doesn't work in InternetExplorer.
-	Doesn't work correctly in Opera on Windows (cannot be used to go the next line).
+	Doesn't work correctly in Opera on Windows (cannot be used to move to the next line).
 * `{leftarrow}`: Moves the selection cursor one character to the left.
 Doesn't work in InternetExplorer.
 * `{selectall}`: Selects all characters.
 * `{enter}`: Inserts a line break.
 Doesn't work correctly in Opera on Windows (the line break is